- Monitoring Plan

-From year 15 onwards, more detailed surveys of established trees will be required, involving the collection of mensuration data.
+For subsequent assessments more detailed surveys of established trees will be required, involving the collection of mensuration data.
 Approved methodologies currently available for mensuration surveys are outlined in the Carbon Assessment Protocol.

-Future developments in remote sensing techniques may replace the requirement to undertake plot based assessments.
+Future developments in remote sensing techniques may reduce the requirement to undertake plot based assessments.
 Appropriate methods for carbon related woodland assessments shall be set out in the WCC Carbon Assessment Protocol and kept under review.

 5 Methods to estimate Volume: The Protocol details 5 different methods of measuring the volume of timber (and therefore mass of carbon) in a woodland.
 It also helps you to decide which method should be used for a particular woodland or situation: